 Frequently Asked Questions

-• What are the main risks of feeding dogs watermelon rind or seeds?
+Are there any risks if my dog eats watermelon rind or seeds?
 Watermelon seeds can cause intestinal blockages, and the rind is tough to digest and may lead to stomach upset or choking.
 Both should be removed before serving.

-• Why should I avoid giving my dog candied or flavored watermelon products?
-Candied or flavored watermelon often contains added sugar, artificial sweeteners (like xylitol), or preservatives that can be harmful or toxic to dogs.
+Why should I avoid giving my dog candied or processed watermelon?
+Candied or processed watermelon often contains added sugar, artificial sweeteners (like xylitol), or preservatives that can be harmful or toxic to dogs.

-Dog Insurance can help provide financial assistance for eligible veterinary care in case of unexpected accidents, illnesses, or injuries.
+Pet Insurance can help provide financial assistance for covered veterinary care in case of unexpected accidents, illnesses, or injuries.
 Our plans can help pet parents manage the eligible costs of covered veterinary care and help ensure that their pets can receive the best treatment possible.
+Here are some ways that Spot pet insurance plans can help:

 Watermelon can be a refreshing and nutritious treat for your dog when fed responsibly.
 By following the simple precautions outlined above, you can ensure that your furry friend enjoys this juicy fruit safely and without any adverse effects.
 So next time you're enjoying a slice of watermelon, feel free to share a few bites with your canine companion – it's a sweet way to show them some love while keeping them cool and hydrated.